liam-gen/discord.easy.js/README.md

     }

     if (command === "ban"){
-        message.makeKick("I have banned $user!", "BAN_MEMBERS") // The done message is optionnal. $user will be replaced by the mention of the banned user.
+        message.makeBan("I have banned $user!", "BAN_MEMBERS") // The done message is optionnal. $user will be replaced by the mention of the banned user.
 The default permission is BAN_MEMBERS
     }

     /* More examples : https://github.com/liam-gen/discord.easy.js/blob/main/examples.md */